-Course part 7.
-Fair criminal procedure (0.5 credits)
+27.7 Course part 7.
+Fair criminal procedure (0,5 credits)

-- interpret and apply the concepts required for determining the victim's need for protection; - interpret and apply various situations related to identification; - interpret and apply the provisions on questioning from the perspective of the overall criminal procedure; - interpret and apply the provisions governing the pre-trial investigation as part of the criminal procedure in a manner that fulfills the preparatory role of the pre-trial investigation in the criminal procedure in the manner required by the Pre-Trial Investigation Act (chapter 1, section 2, and chapter 2); and - interpret and apply key provisions of criminal procedure to concrete situations (significance of jurisdiction).
+- interpret and apply the concepts required for determining the victim's need for protection; - interpret and apply various situations related to identification; - interpret and apply the provisions on questioning from the perspective of the overall criminal procedure; - interpret and apply special issues related to evidence in criminal matters (identification, recording of questioning) taking into account the preparatory role of pre-trial investigation in the criminal process in the manner required by the Pre-Trial Investigation Act (chapter 1, section 2, 2); - interpret and apply key provisions of criminal procedure to concrete situations (significance of jurisdiction); - interpret and apply protective measures for persons in a vulnerable position in sensitive criminal matters; and - identify the special characteristics of offenses targeting animals, the role of the police as an animal welfare authority, the meaning of ban on keeping animals and police measures in supervising the ban on keeping animals.

-- Determining the victim's need for protection - Recognizing the victim's need for protection in the pre-trial investigation and the special considerations related to this - Understanding the significance of the pre-trial investigation as part of the criminal procedure - The significance of questioning as part of the criminal procedure - The significance of other evidence in the criminal procedure - The correct application of procedural provisions to cases in practice, and the emphasized significance of basic crime investigation work in seeking to establish material truth in the resolution of the criminal case
+- Rrecognizing the injured party's need for protection in the pre-trial investigation and performing the required measures - Special issues related to evidence in a criminal case: identification, recording of questioning and the meaning of coercive measures and the significance of the report section of the pretrial investigation record - Understanding the significance of the pre-trial investigation as part of the criminal procedure - Application of procedural provisions to cases in practice and the emphasized significance of basic crime investigation work in seeking to establish material truth in the resolution of the criminal case - Measures required by sensitive criminal matters in practical cases - Investigation of offenses targeting animals - The police as animal welfare authority - Ban on keeping animals and its supervision